 Feature space analysis is the main module in many computer vision tasks.
 The most popular technique, k-means clustering, however, has two inherent limitations: the clusters are constrained to be spherically symmetric and their number has to be known a priori.
 In nonparametric clustering methods, like the one based on mean shift, these limitations are eliminated but the amount of computation becomes prohibitively large as the dimension of the space increases.
 We exploit a recently proposed approximation technique, locality-sensitive hashing (LSH), to reduce the computational complexity of adaptive mean shift.
 In our implementation of LSH the optimal parameters of the data structure are determined by a pilot learning procedure, and the partitions are data driven.
-The algorithm is tested on two applications.
-In the first, the performance of mode and k-means-based textons are compared in a texture classification study.
-In the second, multispectral images are segmented.
-Again, our method is compared to k-means clustering.
+As an application, the performance of mode and k-means based textons are compared in a texture classification study.

-1.1 Introduction
+1. Introduction

-Representation of visual information through feature space analysis has received renewed interest in recent years, motivated by content-based image retrieval applications.
-The increase in the available computational power allows today the handling of feature spaces which are high-dimensional and contain millions of data points.
+Representation of visual information through feature space analysis received renewed interest in recent years, motivated by content based image retrieval applications.
+The increase in the available computational power allows today the handling of feature spaces which are high dimensional and contain millions of data points.

-The structure of high-dimensional spaces, however, defies our threedimensional (3D) geometric intuition.
-Such spaces are extremely sparse with the data points far away from each other [17, subsection 4.5.1].
-Thus, when inferring about the local structure of the space when only a small number of data points may be available can yield erroneous results.
-The phenomenon is known in the statistical literature as the "curse of dimensionality", and its effect increases exponentially with the dimension.
-The curse of dimensionality can be avoided only by imposing a fully parametric model over the data [6, p.203], an approach which is not feasible for a high-dimensional feature space with a complex structure.
+The structure of high dimensional spaces, however, defies our three dimensional geometric intuition.
+Such spaces are extremely sparse with the data points far away from each other [17, Sec.4.5.1].
+Thus, to infer about the local structure of the space only a small number of data points may be available, which can yield erroneous results.
+The phenomenon is known in the statistical literature as the curse of dimensionality, and its effect increases exponentially with the dimension.
+The curse of dimensionality can be avoided only by imposing a fully parametric model over the data [6, p.203], an approach which is not feasible for a high dimensional feature space with a complex structure.

-The goal of feature space analysis is to reduce the data to a few significant features through a procedure known under many different names, clustering, unsupervised learning, or vector quantization.
-Most often different variants of k-means clustering are employed, in which the feature space is represented as a mixture of normal distributions [6, subsection 10.4.3].
+The goal of feature space analysis is to reduce the data to a few significant features through a procedure known unIndustrial Engineering and Management(3) Technion - Israel Institute of Technology Haifa 32000, ISRAEL ilans@ie.technion.ac.il der many different names, clustering, unsupervised learning, or vector quantization.
+Most often different variants of k-means clustering are employed, in which the feature space is represented as a mixture of normal distributions [6, Sec.10.4.3].
 The number of mixture components k is usually set by the user.

 The popularity of the k-means algorithm is due to its low computational complexity of O(nkNd), where n is the number of data points, d the dimension of the space, and N the number of iterations which is always small relative to n.
 However, since it imposes a rigid delineation over the feature space and requires a reasonable guess for the number of clusters present, the k-means clustering can return erroneous results when the embedded assumptions are not satisfied.
-Moreover, the kmeans algorithm is not robust; points which do not belong to any of the k clusters can move the estimated means away from the densest regions.
+Moreover, the k-means algorithm is not robust, points which do not belong to any of the k clusters can move the estimated means away from the densest regions.